ShreyasTheRag/ShreyasTheRag/README.md

-- 👋 Hi, I’m @ShreyasTheRag
+- 👋 Hi, I’m @ShreyasTheRag and I'm a Computer Science and Engineering major at Santa Clara University
 - 👀 I’m interested in game development
 - 🌱 I’m currently learning data structures in college
 - 💞️ I’m looking to collaborate on anything